 – The Gingko trees that lined Coney Mall (that were uprooted and moved from Cincinnati ‘s Coney Island ) were still being meticulously trimmed in their cylindrical shape then.
 The park has since lost many of the trees and the landscapers ultimately stopped shaping the trees in order to save the few remaining trees.

 – The music in the episode included carousel band organ music.
 And yes, it was recorded from the KI carousel.
-Depending on the day, and what reel they have in, you can still occasionally hear the songs used in the Brady episode playing on the PKI Carousel.
+Depending on the day, and what reel they have in, you can still occasionally hear the songs used in the Brady episode playing on the Kings Island Carousel.